-The life cycle (LC) is managed by the HSE subsystem, see Section 3.3.8 of [7] for further information.
-The LC states are as Table 6:
+The life cycle (LC) is managed by the HSE subsystem, see Section 3.3.8 of [5] for further information.
+The LC states after NXP manufacturing are as Table 6:

-LC State Description NXP Internal NXP manufacture and test state CUST_DEL Device (i.e. NXP's IC) delivered to system integrator (i.e. NXP's customer) for ECU manufacturing and initial configuration OEM_PROD ECU (device) delivered to the OEM for vehicle integration and final configuration IN_FIELD ECU integrated in the vehicle and operating; this is the state of normal device use (and most secure state) FA ECU (device) failure; this is the state for functional testing of the IC
+LC State Description CUST_DEL Device (i.e. NXP's IC) delivered to system integrator (i.e. NXP's customer) for ECU manufacturing and initial configuration OEM_PROD ECU (device) delivered to the OEM for vehicle integration and final configuration IN_FIELD ECU integrated in the vehicle and operating; this is the state of normal device use (and most secure state) PRE_FA mode Normal device usage.
+Additionally, it provides capabilities for failure analysis.
+This mode is available within OEM_PROD and IN_FIELD lifecycle.
+FA ECU (device) failure; this is the state for functional testing of the IC